JackDougherty/jackbikes/_pages/home.md

 ---
 See also [Posts by category](/categories/)

-Here's text (trying layout:home), and below here's a wide iframe
+Here's the page (using layout:posts with classes:wide), and below here's a wide iframe

 <iframe src="https://jackdougherty.github.io/bikemapcode" width="100%" height="500px"></iframe>